bleutzinn/gitsync-testing/pages/02.demo-md-1/default.md

 This is a demo of the "editable_self" mode.

-* After logging in (use 'john' and 'Demo0123') you can start editidfdsfsdng this page by clicking on the <b>Edit me !</b> button at the right.
+After logging in (use 'john' and 'Demo0123') you can start editing this page by clicking on the <b>Edit me !</b> button at the right.

 Change text, save by clicking the Save button and reload the page.
+Test